Select a Department

 Offered to grades: 9-12

-Students will explore the different aspects of food science such as safety, processing, product development, biochemistry, and food consumption.
-Students will have diverse experiential learning opportunities such as canning, food preservation, packaging, quality grading, labeling, and more.
+Students will explore the different aspects of food science such as safety, nutrition, consumption, and food development.
+Students will experience a variety of diverse learning opportunities through this hands-on and lab-centered course.
 This course counts toward membership in FFA.
+(Details about a course for FFA membership, Intro to Agriculture, may be found on page 38.)

 • Veterinary Science